Candidate: I am a Postdoctoral Research Associate within the Bowles Center for Alcohol Studies

 Career Development: My current expertise is in molecular neuroscience and genetics, so I hope to

-gain additional mentored training in 1) circuit neuroscience including photometry, advanced
+gain additional mentored training in 1) neural circuits including photometry, advanced optogenetics,

-optogenetics, chemogenetics, and electrophysiology; 2) mouse operant behavior; and 3) clinical
+chemogenetics, and electrophysiology; 2) mouse operant behavior; and 3) clinical obesity

 Research Project: This project leverages preliminary data that shows a specific role for